the-turing-way/the-turing-way/reproducible_environments.md

 <a name="Exporting_and_reproducing_computational_environments"></a>
 ### Exporting and reproducing computational environments

-Conda environments can be exported easily to human-readable files called YAML files.
+Conda environments can be exported easily to human-readable files in the YAML format.
 YAML files are discussed in more detail [later](#YAML_files) in this chapter.

 To export a conda environment to a file called `environment.yml` activate the environment and then run
 ```
 conda env export > environment.yml
 ```

-Similarly Conda environments can be created form YAML files like this via
+Similarly Conda environments can be created from YAML files via
 ```
 conda env create -f environment.yml
 ```